logo for organic-pet-digest.com

 What Should I Consider When Purchasing a Supplement?

-1. Product quality- First examine the intended Dog Dietary Supplementsactive ingredient(s) and then check to see the amount of those ingredient(s) in the supplement.
-A reputable supplier will provide an 800 number on the packaging that you can call with additional question
+1. Product quality– First examine the intended active ingredient(s) and then check the amount of those ingredient(s).
+A reputable supplier will provide an 800 number on the packaging that you can call with additional questions.

-1. Efficacy- It is important to note the research and testing that has been done to prove the effectiveness of the desired supplement.
+1. Efficacy – It is important to note the research and testing that have been done to prove the effectiveness of the desired supplement.
 Information regarding the product testing should be accessible through the company’s website or elsewhere.

-1. Tolerance- Always check the list of ingredients before giving the supplement to your dog.
-You should know whether or not your dog has any allergies or does not tolerate certain foods very well.
+1. Tolerance – Always check the list of ingredients before giving the supplement to your dog.
+You should know whether or not your dog has any dog food allergies or does not tolerate certain foods very well.
 It is also a good idea to consult your veterinarian to make sure the ingredients will not react with any other medications your dog may be taking.

 Can Dogs Take the Same Dietary Supplements as Humans?